runag/workstation-runagfile/README.md

 🧡 A script to deploy a workstation.

-* It could be run on a freshly installed Linux, MacOS, or Windows.
+* It could be run on a freshly installed Linux or MacOS.
 * It installs and configures software, credentials, and backups.
 * It is idempotent, it could be run multiple times to produce up-to date configuration.